typst/typst/docs/src/reference/types.md

 - returns: color

 # Datetime

-Represents a datetime.
-Can be created by either specifying a custom datetime using the [`datetime` function]($func/datetime) or getting the current date using the `today` function.
+Represents a date, a time, or a combination of both.
+Can be created by either specifying a custom datetime using the [`datetime` function]($func/datetime) or getting the current date using the `datetime.today` function.

 ## Methods
 ### display()
 Displays the datetime in a certain way.
-Depending on whether you have defined the datetime as a date, time or datetime, the default format will be different.
+Depending on whether you have defined just a date, a time or both, the default format will be different.
 If you specified a date, it will be `[year]-[month]-[day]`.
 If you specified a time, it will be `[hour]:[minute]:[second]`.
 In the case of a datetime, it will be `[year]-[month]-[day] [hour]:[minute]:[second]`.

-The format of a datetime is specified by providing a so-called _components_ with a specified number of _modifiers_.
+The format of a datetime is specified by providing _components_ with a specified number of _modifiers_.
 A component represents a certain part of the datetime that you want to display, and with the help of modifiers you can define how you want to display that component.
 In order to